ANI717/ANI717/README.md

 - Developing Middleware for Logging and Tracing with UUID from Azure AppInsight.

 (Tech Lead)
-- Automation of API Wrapper Generation for ML & DL Models,
+- Automation of API Wrapper Generation for ML & DL Models.